Skip to main content

 Location of sensors

 • This factor is directly related to the data type you are collecting.
-For example, you would not purchase a cap/headset if you are looking to gather EMG (muscle) data from the legs.
+For example, you would purchase an EEG cap/headset if you are looking to sample data from the visual cortex (back of the head)

-• If you want sensor locations on the midline (top of the head) to measure brain data (EEG), then a good product option would be an EEG cap or the Ultracortex EEG Headset.
+• If you want sensor locations on the midline (top of the head) to measure brain data (EEG), then a good product option would be an OpenBCI EEG cap or Ultracortex EEG Headset.

 Number of channels